What is the WHO and What Does It Do?

 What is the WHO?

-The WHO is an international organization that monitors health initiatives across the globe and alerts the world to threats and diseases, develops policies and improves access to care.
-The WHO was founded after World War II as part of the United Nations and has 7,000 employees over 150 offices around the world.
+The WHO is an international organization that monitors health initiatives across the globe and alerts the world to threats and diseases develops policies and improves access to care.
+The WHO was founded after World War II as part of the United Nations and has 7,000 employees in over 150 offices around the world.

 Their priorities include undertaking reforms to improve their abilities to fight epidemics and pandemics and provide education on boosting health across the globe.
 Their efforts contribute to those most at risk and those continuing to live in extreme poverty.